LEGO Voyagers (2025) – Puzzle-Platform Co-Op, Release, Systems & What It Truly Brings

 - Official launch date: 15 September 2025 globally.

-- Platforms: Windows PC (Steam & Epic Games Store), PlayStation 4 & 5, Xbox Series X & S, Nintendo Switch — and even an announced Switch 2 version.
+- Platforms: Windows PC (Steam & Epic Games Store), PlayStation 4 & 5, Xbox Series X & S, Nintendo Switch — and a Switch 2 version already announced!

-- Co-op modes: both local split-screen and online multiplayer.
-Plus, it includes the Friend’s Pass, meaning only one person needs to own the game for two to play together.
+- Co-op modes, both local split-screen and online multiplayer.
+And it has the Friend’s Pass so that only one person needs to own the game for two to play together.

-If you’re also excited about September’s other big releases, don’t miss our full guides on Hell is Us and Garfield Kart 2.
+Also don’t miss our articles on Hell is Us and Garfield Kart 2.

 Gameplay & Mechanics — What Makes LEGO Voyagers Unique